NOAA-GFDL/MDTF-diagnostics/README.md

 % ./src/conda/conda_env_setup.sh --all --conda_root $CONDA_ROOT --env_dir $CONDA_ENV_DIR
 ```

-to install all needed environments under.
+to install all needed environments (and create an executable; section 4.1).
 This takes ~10 min.
 The names of all framework-created environments begin with “_MDTF”, so as not to conflict with any other environments.

 By default, Conda will install the environments within `$CONDA_ROOT/envs/`.
 To use a different location (for space reasons, or if you don't have write access), pass the desired directory as `$CONDA_ENV_DIR`: `% ./src/conda/conda_env_setup.sh --all --conda_root $CONDA_ROOT --env_dir $CONDA_ENV_DIR`.

-The `--all` flag makes the script install all environments prescribed by the YAML (.yml) files under `src/conda/` (one YAML file for one environment).
+The `--all` flag makes the script install all environments prescribed by the YAML (.yml) files under `src/conda/` (one YAML for one environment).
 You can install the environments selectively by using the `--env` flag instead.
 For instance, `% ./src/conda/conda_env_setup.sh --env base --conda_root $CONDA_ROOT --env_dir $CONDA_ENV_DIR` will install the "_MDTF_base" environment prescribed by `env_base.yml`, and so on.
 With `--env`, the current script can install one environment at a time.
 Repeat the command for multiple environments.
-Note that _MDTF_base is mandatory for the framework's operation, and the other environments are optional, see Section 4.3.
+Note that _MDTF_base is mandatory for the framework's operation, and the other environments are optional, see section 4.3.

 After installing the framework-specific Conda environments, you shouldn't manually alter them (i.e., never run `conda update` on them).
 To update the environments after updating the framework code, re-run the above commands.